brotkrueml/schema-virtuallocation/README.md

 ## Requirements

 The extension works with TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11.
 It requires
-at least the schema extension version 1.7.
+at least the schema extension version 1.7 or version 2.0.

 ## Installation